Gin-Quin/Fa/documentation/advanced/structural-typing.md

   name: String
 }

-// conversion from Animal to Human is valid animal = Animal { name = "Zeus" }
+-- conversion from Animal to Human is valid let animal = Animal { name = "Zeus" }
-human: Human = animal // conversion from Animal to Human is valid human = animal as Human // conversion from Animal to Human is valid
+let human: Human = animal -- conversion from Animal to Human is valid let human = animal as Human -- conversion from Animal to Human is valid

-logAnimalName = (animal: Animal) {
+function logAnimalName = (animal: Animal) => {
   console.log(animal.name)
 }

-logAnimalName(human) // valid as well, because Human and Animal have the same fields
+logAnimalName(human) -- valid as well, because Human and Animal have the same fields
 ```

 This also means that a **superset** of a type can be used as the type itself: